The vote along party lines was 230-192.

-And they're betting Pelosi's plan will prove popular with 2020 voters, helping elect Democrats who will eventually pass something like it.
-The bill would cap drug copays and deductibles at $2,000 a year for Medicare recipients.
-And it would use about $360 billion of its projected 10-year savings from lower drug costs to create new Medicare coverage for dental care, hearing, and vision — filling major gaps for seniors.
+Speaker Nancy Pelosi's bill would cap Medicare recipients'out-of-pocket costs for medicines at $2,000 a year.
+It would use about $360 billion of its projected 10-year savings from lower drug costs to establish Medicare coverage for dental care, hearing, and vision, filling major gaps for seniors.

-The pharmaceutical industry is strongly opposed to the bill, but groups including the AARP are supporting it.
+The pharmaceutical industry is strongly opposed to the bill.
+Among the groups backing it is AARP.

-A major concern about the legislation is that it will result in fewer drugs coming to market.
-But there's debate about the extent.
-The nonpartisan Congressional Budget Office estimates about 3% to 10% fewer new drugs, while the White House Council of Economic Advisers says it could be much higher, up to one-third of new medications.
+The nonpartisan Congressional Budget Office estimates about 3% to 10% fewer new drugs.
+The White House Council of Economic Advisers says it could be much higher, up to one-third of new medications.

-Rep. Bobby Scott, D-Va., who helped write the Pelosi bill, says Republicans predicting the drug pipeline will dry up are using scare tactics.
+Rep. Bobby Scott, D-Va., who helped write the Pelosi bill, said Republicans predicting the drug pipeline will dry up are using scare tactics.

-“Any drug that’s out there, we’re going to have access to,” said Scott.
+“Any drug that’s out there, we’re going to have access to,” he said.
 “The U.S. would still be the biggest market.”

-There's a bipartisan Senate bill that would also cap seniors' out-of-pocket costs — at $3,100 a year— and require drugmakers to pay Medicare rebates if they hike prices above inflation.
-It has Trump's support but Senate Majority Leader Mitch McConnell, R-Ky., hasn't said if or when he'll bring it to the floor.
+The bipartisan Senate bill the White House is now backing steers clear of negotiations.
+It would cap seniors' out-of-pocket costs, at $3,100 a year, and require drugmakers to pay Medicare rebates if companies raise prices above inflation.
+Senate Majority Leader Mitch McConnell, R-Ky., hasn't said if or when he'll bring it to the floor.

-Inflation rebates are included in Pelosi's bill as well, so there is considerable overlap between the two major pieces of legislation before lawmakers.
-But Pelosi goes further with several unique features, including:
+Inflation rebates are included in Pelosi's bill as well, so there's considerable overlap.
+But Pelosi's measure goes further with several unique features, including:

 — Medicare would be authorized to negotiate prices for costly medications, using a formula based on lower prices paid in other economically advanced countries.

-— Congressional budget experts estimate the price negotiations provisions of Pelosi's bill would save $456 billion over 10 years.
-After subtracting for new Medicare dental, hearing and vision coverage, that still leaves money to increase spending on medical research, community health centers, and countering the opioid epidemic.
+Congressional budget experts estimate the price negotiations provisions of Pelosi's bill would save $456 billion over 10 years.
+After subtracting for new Medicare benefits, that still leaves money for medical research, community health centers, and countering the opioid epidemic.

-Democrats have named the drug legislation after the late Rep. Elijah Cummings, D-Md., who early on sought to open a discussion with Trump on drug prices.
-Cummings as oversight committee chairman was a target of Trump outbursts on Twitter.
+Democrats have named the drug legislation after the late Rep. Elijah Cummings, D-Md., who early on sought a dialogue with Trump on drug prices.
+Cummings, as chairman of the House Oversight and Reform Committee, was a target of Trump outbursts on Twitter.